wilsonify/wilsonify.github.io/content/recipes/SAVORY TEMPEH AND CARROT SANDWICHES174.md

 bring it to a simmer.
 Add the tempeh and carrots and gently stir them around.
 They won’t all

-be covered, just fucking make it work the best you can.
+be covered, just  make it work the best you can.
 After everything simmers together for

 about 30 seconds, turn off the heat and pour it all into a shallow dish like a pie pan or some

-shit.
+  .
 Cover that up and stick it in the fridge to marinate for at least 4 hours and up to 8.
 Yeah,

-plan ahead, you lazy fuck.
+plan ahead, you lazy  .
 We told you to read the goddamn recipe first.

 3 When you’re ready to assemble your sandwiches, fry up your tempeh and carrots: In a large